The Chinese Market: an Introduction

 China is a large market, so we recommend starting to sell in one or two local markets first.
 This is an important question and requires us to answer several small questions first.
 Where can customers afford to buy my product?
 Who is my ideal customer?
 What kind of distributor or importer should I work with so I can achieve my goals?
 Each of these questions and more can be answered by carrying out a target market analysis, which should be part of any company’s due diligence before they start looking for distributors and selling in the market.

-Where Can Customers Afford to Buy My Product?
+Where Can Customers Afford to Buy My Product (the Best Local Market in China)?

 Income levels in China vary widely from place to place.
 For example, average incomes in Beijing are over twice those in Gansu province.
 In order to determine the best local market, companies need to know how affordable their products are locally, the number of potential buyers, and the market size as a percentage of all local consumers.
 Knowing how affordable your product is to the average income in each local market will make it clear which local markets you should focus on selling in first and which will be better for later expansion.